maread99/market_analy/README.md

 `jupyter nbextension enable --py --sys-prefix ipyvuetify`

-Alternatively, it's possible to use an existing Jupyter installation in a separate environment to that in which `market_analy` is installed.
+Alternatively, it's possible to use an existing JupyterLab installation (>=3.0) in a separate environment to that in which `market_analy` is installed.
 In this case:
-* The following dependencies should additionally be installed **in the environment to which Jupyter is installed**:
+* The following dependencies should additionally be installed **in the environment to which JupyterLab is installed**:
-  - `jupyterlab>=3.6.1`
   - `ipyvuetify`
   - `bqplot`
 * Jupyter should be called with the following arguments:
   - `jupyter nbextension enable --py --sys-prefix ipyvuetify`
-* A kernel should be created for the virtual environment to which `market_analy` was installed.
-By executing the following, with the virutal environment activated, the created kernel should be made available to all installed versions of `jupyterlab`.
+* A kernel should be created for **the environment to which `market_analy` was installed**.
+Executing the following, with any virutal environment activated, will create a kernel and make it available to all installed versions of `jupyterlab`.
-  - `python -m ipykernel install --user --name mkt_analy --display-name "Market Analy VE"`
+  - `python -m ipykernel install --user --name mkt_analy --display-name "market analy env"`

-> :information_source: Unfortunately plots do not render in a VSCode notebook.
+> :warning: If starting JupyterLab from a different environment to the environment in which `market_analy` is installed then **the same versions of `ipyvuetify` and `bqplot` must be installed to both environments**.
+If either of these packages is subsequently upgraded in one environment then it must also be upgraded in the other.
+(This is due to the potential for conflicts between the versions in the JupyterLab environment, which are responsible for the frontend, and those in the `market_analy` environment where the backend is defined.)

 ### Color scheme
 The color scheme assumes the package is being used with the JupyterLab dark theme.
 There are no plans to provide a 'light theme' option (although a contribution would certainly be welcome from anyone seeking one).